dball/clj-sql/README.md

 # clj-sql

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+An experiment in approaching a simpler and more coherent sql abstraction.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Donald Ball

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.